cisagov/ScubaGear/README.md

 ## Getting Started

-To install ScubaGear from [PSGallery](https://www.powershellgallery.com/packages/ScubaGear), open a PowerShell 5 terminal and install the module:
+To install ScubaGear from [PSGallery](https://www.powershellgallery.com/packages/ScubaGear), open a PowerShell 5 terminal on a Windows computer and install the module:

 ```powershell
 # Install ScubaGear